dskram85/d7vk/README.md

 ### Will D7VK work with every D3D7 game out there?

-Sadly, no. D3D7 is a land of highly cursed API interoperability, and applications that for one reason or another mix and match D3D7 with older DDraw (not DDraw7) and/or with GDI are not expected to ever work.
-If those games provide alternative renderers, based on Glide or OpenGL, I strongly recommend you use those, together with [nGlide](https://www.zeus-software.com/downloads/nglide) where applicable.
+Sadly, no. D3D7 is a land of highly cursed API interoperability, and applications that for one reason or another mix and match D3D7 with older DDraw (not DDraw7) and/or with GDI are not expected to work properly in most cases.
+If games provide alternative renderers, based on Glide or OpenGL, I strongly recommend you use those, together with [nGlide](https://www.zeus-software.com/downloads/nglide) where applicable.

 If you're wondering about the current state of a certain game, a good starting point would be checking [the issue tracker](https://github.com/WinterSnowfall/d7vk/issues).